arieldossantos/super-waffle/README.md

 # super-waffle

-Super Waffle is an Authentication Service written in Clojure and hosted on AWS :)
+Super Waffle is an api to register QATAR World Cup 2022 games, using Clojure and Datomic

 ## TODO

-- [ ] JSON response
+- [x] JSON response
 - [ ] Use records and protocols
 - [ ] Add schemas
 - [ ] Improve the architecture